khoa-nguyen-gft/myBrain/O36_cicd_monitoring/README.md

 + [What is "Log Message Inspector"?](#what-is-log-message-inspector)

 ## Grafana
 + [What is Grafana?](#what-is-grafana)

 ----

 ### Why do we need Observability and Monitoring Loggings?
-- Debuging problem microservices
+- `DEBUGGING A PROBLEM IN MICROSERVICES`
     + How do we trace transactions across multiple services, containers and try to Find where exactly the problem or bug is?
     + How do we combine all the logs from multiple services into a central location where they can be indexed, searched, filtered, and grouped to
     + Find bugs that are contributing to a problem?

-- Monitoring performance of service calls
+- `MONITORING PERFORMANCE OF SERVICE CALLS?`
     + How can we track the path of a specific chain service call through our microservices network, and see how long it took to complete at each microservice?

-- Monitoring services metric and health
+- `MONITORING SERVICES METRICS & HEALTH`
     + How can we easily and efficiently monitor the metrics like CPU usage, JVM metrics, etc. For all the microservices applications in our network?
     + How can we monitor the status and health of all of our microservices applications in a single place, and create alerts and notifications For any abnormal behavior of the services?